-Please Note: The Holy Name Medical Center School of Nursing will be accepting applications for the Registered Nurse Program from September 16, 2013 through April 7, 2014.
+Please Note: The Holy Name Medical Center School of Nursing will be accepting applications for the Registered Nurse Program until May 1, 2014.

 Based upon its mission, and in harmony with its philosophy, the School of Nursing aims to achieve the following goals.